 While we understand that work needs to be done and life has to go on, this virus is taking lives.
-Especially with celebrities like Minnie Dlamini-Jones, who has a small baby, catching the virus is all that more frightening.
+Especially for celebrities like Minnie Dlamini-Jones, who has a small baby, catching the virus is all the more frightening.

 The third wave is hot.
 Here are just some of the celebrities who recently tested positive for Covid-19: